suhail-abdelaal/Blockchain-Visualizer/README.md

 ## Acknowledgments 🙏

-- Hat tip to Anders Brownworth for inspiring me to embark on this blockchain adventure! 🎩
+- Hat tip to  @ander94 [Anders Brownworth](https://github.com/anders94) for inspiring me to embark on this blockchain adventure! 🎩

 ## Video Previews 🎥